 Examples include:

-These missteps come from a rushed migration strategy or unfamiliarity with cloud-native tooling.
+These missteps come from rushing your migration strategy or being unfamiliar with cloud-native tooling.

 Access Control Failures

 Cloud environments operate with a shared responsibility model.
-Organizations have to be sure to implement strict Identity and Access Management (IAM) controls.
-Otherwise, users may gain unintended access to sensitive resources and poor data security.
-This increases the risk of insider threats and privilege escalation attacks.
+You’ll want to be sure you implement strict Identity and Access Management (IAM) controls.
+Otherwise, users may gain unauthorized access to sensitive resources and poor data security.
+This increases the risk of insider threats and privacy and privilege escalation attacks.

 Compliance Gaps